UB-Mannheim/GTCheck/README.md

 ## Overview
 **Check changes in your OCR Ground Truth**

-If the Ground Truth data is version controlled by an git repository, than you can use "GTCheck" to validate and commit your modification.
+If the Ground Truth data is version controlled via git repository, you can use "GTCheck" to validate and commit your modification.
 Therefore GTCheck will display for any line the original text, the modified version as well as the corresponding image.
+A virtual keyboard supports character replacements and the transcription of missing text.

 ## Installation